BigBoyDriver/Hyprland-dots/README.md

-helloo
-these are my hyprland dotfiles install them if u want idk okie bye
+these are some hyprland dotfiles as of 10/24/24